Conference Programme

 Transport from St Helier to Gala Dinner

-Welcome Drinks, Black Tie (Optional) Gala Dinner and Global Privacy Assembly Awards Ceremony
+Welcome Drinks, Black Tie Gala Dinner and Global Privacy Assembly Awards Ceremony

 Transport to St Helier